Motion Sickness - Medical Condition

 In motion sickness, a discrepancy exists between the motion that is expected to occur and the actual motion sensed by the organ of balance in the inner ear.
 These unexpected signals translate into a confused message by the brain, leading to the development of symptoms.

 Generally, symptoms disappear once the brain adapts to the new pattern of motion.
-Two neurotransmitters (chemicals that relay messages to cells within the brain) – acetylcholine and dopamine – are thought to play an important role in causing motion sickness.
+2 neurotransmitters (chemicals that relay messages to cells within the brain) – acetylcholine and dopamine – are thought to play an important role in causing motion sickness.

 Motion Sickness Symptoms and Complications